studerw/spring-security-custom-db/README.md

 The basic idea is as follows:

-1. A HsqlAuthenticationProvider bean is defined which overrides the framework class *AbstractUserDetailsAuthenticationProvider*.
+1. An *HsqlAuthenticationProvider* bean is defined which overrides the framework class *AbstractUserDetailsAuthenticationProvider*.
 This class is responsible for checking the credentials passed by Spring Security's default login page.
 The provider has a Spring data source injected for database access.